-Some of the young boys liked playing soldier but this had its drawbacks because often playing soldier meant playing with blackpowder which caused some injuries when mishandled.
+Some of the young boys liked playing soldier but this had its drawbacks because often playing soldier meant playing with black powder which caused injuries when mishandled.

 Primitive conditions, however, often took their toll.
 Many children died at frontier forts due to accident, diseases, and unhealthy environments.

-The overall experience of children at forts from their point of view was a positive one and apparently they did not participate in the doldrums and depression experienced by their elders.
+The overall experience of children at forts from their point of view was a positive one and apparently they did not experience in the doldrums and depression experienced by their elders.

 Part of the above text was taken from an article which appeared on the Christian Science Monitor's website.
 The article, dated February 24, 1998, is titled What Kids do on the Western Frontier by Kristina Lanier.
 Used by permission, Copyright © 1998 The Christian Science Monitor.
 All rights reserved.
 Online at csmonitor.com